 - How to Use Logo with 1 or 2 colors

 Pretty straight forward.
 Your tagline should be memorable, easy to say and describe the essence of your business in a few select words.
 Taglines are not 100% necessary, but it is recommended.
 When you hear “I’m lovin’ it”, you automatically think of McDonald’s, right?
 Then maybe you hear the jingle in your head.
 Boom!
 That’s the power of branding!

 The fonts that are used in your branding.

 Typography is an easy thing to keep consistent in your branding.
 Typically you want to stick with no more than 2 font families.
 The fonts you choose should have enough variety with font-weight bold, regular, light/thin), spacing, and other parameters.
 Many companies use a Header Font and a Body Font.
 These can be the same font family in different variations (serif, sans serif; bold, thin) or they can be different complementary fonts.

 The Header font has a little more creative flexibility as it’s not used as often, though it still needs to be legible when used in a sentence.
 The body font needs to be easy to read in paragraph form while also being consistent with your brand image.

-Another thing worth noting, is that some fonts are HEAVILY overused, and you should pay attention to industry trends when choosing your fonts.
+Another thing worth noting is that some fonts are HEAVILY overused, and you should pay attention to industry trends when choosing your fonts.
 A good rule of thumb is to avoid fonts that come preloaded on computers.
-These are fonts like: Papyrus, Arial, Comic Sans, Times New Roman, and Impact.
-Adobe Fonts have a large amount of fonts to choose from that you can license and use commercially.
+These are fonts like Papyrus, Arial, Comic Sans, Times New Roman, and Impact.
+Adobe Fonts have a large number of fonts to choose from that you can license and use commercially.